flectra-hq/documentation-user/content/administration/install/install.rst

    .. group-tab:: Debian/Ubuntu

-      Instead of using the repository as described above, the 'deb' packages for both the *Community* and *Enterprise* editions can be downloaded from the `official download page
+      Instead of using the repository as described above, the 'deb' packages for both the *Community* and *Professional* editions can be downloaded from the `official download page
       <download_>`_.

       .. note::